New York Car Accident Attorney

 - Single vehicle accidents: These are very common and are often the result of distracted or impaired driving.
 However, mechanical failure or an auto defect may be responsible.
-You NYC car accident lawyer may address these accidents with a product liability lawsuit.
+Your NYC car accident lawyer may address these accidents with a product liability lawsuit.

 - Cases involving the government are subject to special rules and procedures.
 You’ll have just 90 days to file a notice of claim with the city or state of New York.

-What Does It Cost to Hire an NYC Car Accident Lawyer?
+What Does it Cost to Hire an NYC Car Accident Lawyer?

 What Are the Biggest Mistakes You Can Make After a New York City Car Accident?

 Some mistakes made after a car accident in NYC impact your case negatively.
-They include accepting a low ball offer and signing documents too soon or allowing insurers to record your conversation without the advice of an attorney.
+They include accepting a low-ball offer and signing documents too soon or allowing insurers to record your conversation without the advice of an attorney.
 Other things you should not do are leaving the scene of the accident and failing to notify police if more than $1,000 in property damage occurred or if someone was seriously hurt.

 In conversations with insurers or other people involved in the accident, be aware of what you say, even in innocent discussions.
 For instance, saying you are sorry the accident happened may be misinterpreted as an admission of guilt.

 Not visiting with a doctor or going to the ER for evaluation is another mistake many people make.
 This is because initially you may not experience symptoms.
-This can occur because of the excess adrenaline you produce after an accident.
+Lack of symptoms can occur because of the excess adrenaline you produce after an accident.
 It can also be linked to delayed symptoms that crop up with some injuries such as whiplash, which can take 72 hours to appear.
 Whatever the reason, it can lead to false assumptions about the severity of your injuries.

-How Long Does It Take to Be Compensated in a Car Accident in New York City?
+How Long Does it Take to Be Compensated in a Car Accident in New York City?